Professional Interventionists for Drug and Alcohol Addiction

 #1

 Our approach to interventions is based more on facts than emotion.
-Through experience, we know that individuals cannot be shamed or punished into sobriety.
-Our Certified Intervention Professionals are experts at navigating between logic and feeling.
+Through experience, we know that individuals cannot be shamed or punished into choosing sobriety.
+Our professional interventionists are experts at navigating between logic and feeling.
 While emotions are often present during interventions, rational thinking allows everyone to communicate more effectively while understanding the perspective of others.

 #2